-‘Hygiene theater’ persists, from touchless mustard to banned ice-cream cones
+COVID ‘hygiene theater’ persists, from touchless mustard to banned ice-cream cones

 The danger of hanging on to lockdown-era practices is that “if you’re spending X million dollars on cleaning, where’s that coming from and what’s not being done?”
 Leininger said.
 “We need to talk about how we’re going to dial back from where we are.”

-When indoor concerts resumed last month at Washington’s Kennedy Center, patrons were greeted by an array of anti-covid precautions, including a temperature check, frequent reminders to remain masked at all times and announcements that there would be no printed program describing the evening’s offerings.
+When indoor concerts resumed last month at Washington’s Kennedy Center, patrons were greeted by an array of anti-COVID precautions, including a temperature check, frequent reminders to remain masked at all times and announcements that there would be no printed program describing the evening’s offerings.

-Nearly 160 miles away at the American Shakespeare Center in Staunton, Va., shows have resumed with no more temperature probes, no more mid-show disinfectants, and tentative plans to revive printed programs and scrap mask mandates for the fall season.
+Nearly 160 miles away at the American Shakespeare Center in Staunton, Va., shows have resumed with no more temperature probes, no more midshow disinfectants, and tentative plans to revive printed programs and scrap mask mandates for the fall season.

-“Romeo really can’t kiss Juliet from six feet away,” said Kelly Burdick, who helped develop the theater’s covid guidelines.
+“Romeo really can’t kiss Juliet from six feet away,” said Kelly Burdick, who helped develop the theater’s COVID guidelines.
 “There are protocols we had in place last spring that we wouldn’t have today because the scientists know more about how the virus is transmitted.”

 The Staunton theater consulted with a local infectious-disease expert (who happened also to be a Shakespeare buff) and guided the theater away from some precautions that no longer made scientific sense.
 For example, Anthony Fauci, the top infectious-disease expert in the Biden and Trump administrations, has called temperature checks “notoriously inaccurate,” and the National Restaurant Association recommends against their use.